artist-studios

 Holiday Sip & Shop

-This holiday season, give the gift of handmade while supporting American makers.
-Grovewood Gallery will host its annual Holiday Sip & Shop on December 6-7, from 11 am to...
+This holiday season, give the gift of handmade!
+Grovewood Gallery will host its Holiday Sip & Shop on December 6-7, from 11 a.m. to 5 p.m.
+During this annual event,...

 “Grovewood Village is Asheville’s hidden gem.
 The grounds are beautiful beneath the shade of mature pine trees, inviting you to pause, take a deep breath, and soak in the views and the historic heritage of Asheville.
 To miss this is to miss what first made Asheville the ‘Arts and Crafts Capitol of the South.’ ”